Response Transformation

 Transformers access properties of a response JSON using

 JSONPath.
-Properties that do not start with $
+Properties that do not start with $ will

 be interpreted as a value, the following example demonstrates the use of both